Black Bull of Norroway: Ireland

-County Leitrim

 In a variant from County Leitrim, The Glass Mountains, a man enchanted into bull form marries a human wife, and she tells him she prefers for him to be human during the night.
 He also tells her that, whenever she gives birth, she must not shed a tear to whatever happens to their child.
 Just as his husband promised, a black dog comes down the chimney and takes the child from her - this happens to her first two sons.
 When she gives birth to a daughter and the black dog comes, the wife sheds a tear and her husband disappears.
 She goes in search for him.
 She finds a cottage with an old couple and a little boy (her son).
 She spends the night and when she is leaving the boy gives her a comb.
 This happens again in the next house, and her second son gives her a pair of scissors.
 The maiden arrives at last at the foot of the titular Glass Mountain, where lies another house with an elderly couple with her daughter.
 The third old man tells her that her husband is married to another woman and they live at the castle atop the Glass Mountain.
 Her daughter gives her an egg and she departs to climb the mountain.
 She asks for shelter at the castle and buys her place at her husband's bed with the gifts her children gave her.

 Mabel Peacock wrote down another variant of The Glass Mountain from County Leitrim, which she claimed was "imperfect" and told to her when she was a child.
 In this version, a woman lived with her three daughters in a cottage.
 A man comes and asks for night lodgings.
 The matriarch relents and gives him shelter.
 The next day, the man asks for the hand of the youngest daughter in marriage.
 They marry and go to his castle, where he asks her which form she prefers: for him to be a bull or man during each time of the day.
 She prefers for him to be a man by night.
 Three children are born, and she wishes to visit her mother.
 She reveals the strange nature of her husband, he disappears and she seeks him with her children.
 However, Mabel Peacock noted that the tale, as given to her, was "defective", but she noted down the song the maiden sings to her sleeping husband to jog his memory, referring to him as the "Bare bull of Orange".